newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 ## Combine the CSV files

+Download the programs and providers CSVs.  **IMPORTANT** - in the `programs`, make sure to delete the `SUBMITTERNAME` and `SUBMITTERTITLE` columns before downloading.
+These are private data that should not be part of our repo.

 Make sure the newest `programs_yyyymmdd.csv` and `providers_yyyymmdd.csv` are in the `backend/data` folder.

 Execute the combiner script as follows (including renaming the old etpl csv):